How to Capture the Ephemeral

 02/06/2019

-In this interview, we feature an outstanding creative lady.
+In today's interview, we feature an outstanding creative lady.
 Say hello!
-Gudrun Petersen — photojournalist and true humanitarian.
+Gudrun Petersen—photojournalist and true humanitarian.
 For many years, we find her brilliant work in many European newspapers, magazines and online media.
-Gudrun is also a multiply published author.
+Gudrun is also a multiply published author of photo books.

-Her popular photo book about the beautiful city of Hamburg was translated in six languages and has earned the status of an international city classic.
+Her popular work on the beautiful city of Hamburg was translated in six languages and has earned the status of an international city classic.

 HELENA LIND: Welcome Gudrun, how are you and what are you up to right now?